 As only Italian banks are included as reporting entities, when we aggregate assets and liabilities positions between Italian banks are netted away while those between Italian and foreign banks are not.
 Therefore, the mismatch between assets and liabilities measures the net position of Italian banks towards foreign counterparties.
-Figure 1 (Panel B) shows that Italian banks were net borrowers from abroad: the difference between assets and liabilities was negative throughout the period and fell from around -120 billions at the end of 2007 to -230 billions in December 2010.
+Figure 1 (Panel B) shows that Italian banks were net borrowers from abroad: the difference between assets and liabilities was negative throughout the period and fell from around -120 billions at the end of 2007 to - 230 billions in December 2010.
 Foreign net positions are composed by an intra-group part (Italian banks' positions vis-à-vis their foreign branches or subsidiaries) and an extra-group one (exposures towards foreign banks and Italian branches of foreign banks).
-Extra-group net positions also include those vis-à-vis central counterparts, which can be different from zero for the part related to foreign intermediaries.
-The contribution and the dynamics of each of these three components of foreign net funding will be analyzed separately in the following sections.
+Extra-group net positions also include those vis-à-vis central counterparts, which can be different from zero for the part related to foreign net funding will be analyzed separately in the following sections.

-9 Differences between assets and liabilities may be also due to minor discrepancies in reported cross positions.
+&lt;sup>9 Differences between assets and liabilities may be also due to minor discrepancies in reported cross positions.